belsten/belsten.github.io/_posts/2026-07-18-unique-hues.md

 As a reminder, a color’s position in the chromatic plane represents its hue and saturation: hue corresponds to angular direction, while chromatic saturation corresponds to radial distance from the origin.

 The largest probability contour is near the origin, meaning that most pixels are relatively achromatic (colorless).
-Lower probability contours are further from the origin indicating that highly saturated colors are rarer.
+Lower probability contours are further from the origin indicating that highly saturated colors are more rare.
 However, the iso-probability contours are not perfect circles.
-Instead, they’re anisotropic and extend in certain hue directions — most notably toward red.
+Instead, they are anisotropic and extend in certain hue directions — most notably toward red.
 Colors in natural scenes are not distributed equally across hue directions.

-The distribution is also asymmetric: hue directions that are opposite to one another in the space do not necessarily have the same shape.
+The distribution is also asymmetric: hue directions that are opposite to one another in the space do not necessarily have the same probability profile.
 We find that this structure is generally persistent across heterogeneous datasets.

-In the plot above, we have computed the chromatic axes such that the data have unit variance in every direction (Ruderman *et al.*, 1998).
-This makes an isotropic Gaussian with identical variance a reference for what distribution of colors would be truly random.
+In the plot above, we have scaled the chromatic axes such that the data have unit variance in every direction (Ruderman *et al.*, 1998).
+This makes an isotropic Gaussian a reference for what distribution of colors would be truly random.
 The contours of this distribution are overlaid in dashed lines.
 Importantly, if the distribution were Gaussian, the solid contours would follow the dashed contours exactly, but this is not the case.
 Comparing the isoprobability contours of the natural image distribution to those of the Gaussian reveals pronounced asymmetries and substantial deviations from Gaussianity.
 Colors in natural scenes have a non random distribution.
 Specifically, the distribution contains heavy-tailed structure as matched iso-probability contours of the true distribution extend further from the origin than that of the Gaussian.

 These heavy tails and asymmetries are examples of **higher-order statistical structure** which can not be characterized using pair-wise correlations (Simoncelli & Olshausen, 2001).
-We think that this higher-order structure has implications for how the brain represents color.
+We believe that this higher-order structure has implications for how the brain represents color.

 The idea that the brain is adapted to higher-order statistics in sensory input is not a new one.
-For example, David Field (1994) showed correspondence between the higher-order statistical structure of natural image patches and orientation-selective spatial receptive properties of simple-cells in visual cortex (which eventually led to the development of the sparse coding model).
+For example, David Field (1987) showed correspondence between the higher-order statistical structure of natural image patches and orientation-selective spatial receptive properties of simple-cells in visual cortex (which eventually led to the development of the sparse coding model).
 There is also correspondence between auditory nerve fiber tuning properties and the statistical structure of environmental sounds and vocalizations (Lewicki, 2002).

 # Adapting the basis to model non-Gaussian structure